MiguelCos/Fragterminomics/README.md

 ## Usability example:

-You can find an use case of this workflow
+You can find an use case of this workflow, together with experimental and data analysis description in the following [here](https://github.com/MiguelCos/fragNterminomics/blob/master/report/reproducible_report_pkd_mice_model.md)